EricB326/UcinitiEngine/README.md

 ## Short Term Goals
 *Note: Uciniti is constantly evolving, because of this the most up-to-date and reliable location to see what is being worked on is over on the road map location at: https://trello.com/b/diENqp9v/uciniti-engine*

-As 2020 comes to a close, I am to have Uciniti in a state of being able to render any mesh passed to the engine using Vulkan as the rendering API.
+As 2020 comes to a close, I aim to have Uciniti in a state of being able to render any mesh passed to the engine using Vulkan as the rendering API.
 This includes rendering with PBR in mind.
-Come late Decemeber the goal is to have this workflow hooked into ImGUI API to allow this mesh submission to occur on the front end of the engine.
+Come late December the goal is to have this workflow hooked into ImGUI API to allow this mesh submission to occur on the front end of the engine.

 ## Long Term Goals
 The big picture for Uciniti is to create a powerful 3D engine that I am proud to showcase on my portfolio.
 I want to focus on the rendering aspects and include fundamental graphic theory such as:

-- Physically based rendering
+- Physically-based rendering
 - High dynamic range
 - Shadows including multiple methods such as point shadows and shadow mapping
 - Bloom
-- And much more...
+- And much more!

 Along with these graphical theories I am to make the engine platform agnostic, meaning the implementation of multiple rendering APIs on top of the already implemented Vulkan.
 This includes: